Borrowers Share Their Views on Student Loan Issues and Solutions

 “Outstanding student debt reached $1.521 trillion in the first quarter of 2018, according to the Federal Reserve, hitting $1.5 trillion for the first time.
 Though the marker is somewhat arbitrary, it offers a reminder of how quickly student debt has grown—jumping from about $600 billion 10 years ago to more than $1.5 trillion today—and that the factors fueling the increase aren’t likely to disappear any time soon.”

-Many people do not understand that the majority of student loan borrowers are put into repayment plans that pay little to no principal.
-Most of those monthly payments are nearly all or completely all interest payments.
-With the increase in interest rates on student loans that went into effect on July 1, 2018, this situation will get much worse, further crippling the financial future of many Americans.
+Many student loan borrowers today are put into repayment plans that pay little to no principal.
+Most of those monthly payments are nearly or completely all interest payments and often put borrowers into negative amortization where unpaid accrued interest is capitalized and increases their debt burden.
+These repayment plans that force capitalization have directly and significantly contributed to the rapidly increasing national student loan debt statistics.
+With the increase on student loan interest rates that went into effect on July 1, 2018, this situation will get much worse, further crippling the financial future for many Americans.